shoyer/cyordereddict/README.rst

 Cavaets:
     ``cyorderedddict.OrderedDict`` is an extension type (similar to the built-in ``dict``) instead of a Python class.
-This is necessary for speed, but means that in a few pathological cases its behavior will defer from ``collections.OrderedDict``:
+This is necessary for speed, but means that in a few pathological cases its behavior will differ from ``collections.OrderedDict``:

     * The ``inspect`` module does not work on ``cyorderedddict.OrderedDict``